Written by Jordan Donohue

-According to the World Health Organization who recently published a report on the subject, there is no substantive evidence to suggest that CBD oil is likely to cause THC-like psychoactive effects .
+In a recent report the World Health Organization stated there is no substantive evidence to suggest that CBD oil is likely to cause THC-like psychoactive effects .
 In other words, CBD oil will not get you high.

 Tetrahydrocannabinol (THC) is the cannabinoid found within cannabis that causes the 'high' most people associate with cannabis consumption.
 The high caused by THC is characterised as the impairment of psychomotor and cognitive performance, as well as a range of physical effects such as increased heart rate and dry mouth.

 Following a test tube study where CBD converted to THC in acidic conditions, it was proposed that CBD oil may potentially convert to THC in the presence of an acid like the one inside the human stomach .
-This proposal is obviously very concerning to many prospective consumers of CBD oil, due to it being consumed orally.
+This proposal is obviously very concerning to many prospective consumers of CBD oil, as many of them

 Although worrying, such proposals and studies have been heavily refuted, as the simulated stomach acid environments used in such experiments do not replicate the physiological conditions and complexity of the human stomach .